umbraco/Umbraco.AuthorizedServices/README.md

 ##### Services

-The collection of services available for authorization and usage.
+The collection of services available for authorization and usage structured as a dictionary.

-###### Alias *
+The dictionary key is the alias of the service, which must be unique across the service collection.

-The alias of the service, which must be unique across the service collection.
+The value contains the following elements:

 ###### DisplayName *